ChampionJ/choob_bot/README.md

   - Responds with the current number of choob quotes in the settings.json file
 - !choob-info
   - Responds with a blurb about how "choob" originated
+- !choob-channels
+  - Responds with the current number of channels the bot is active in
 - !join-choob
   - Have Choob_Bot join your Twitch channel
   - Must be triggered in the Choob_Bot Twitch channel